56kcloud/2022-Datathon-SAA-Challenge/docs/skeleton/amazon-lex.md

    button on the bottom

 ### Link Bot to Kendra
-After you have successfully creatd the default intent, we link the *English (US)* language to the Kendra index.
+After you have successfully created the default intent, we link the *English (US)* language to the Kendra index.

 1. Go to the **Intents** overview page